Tropical Storm Debby heads for Florida coast

 HOUSTON Tropical Storm Debby meandered slowly to the Florida coast on Sunday, bringing strong winds and waves that forced the closure of about a quarter of offshore oil and gas production in the Gulf of Mexico and spawning tornadoes that killed one person.

-Debby, the first named storm of 2012 to enter the Gulf of Mexico, was centered about 115 miles south-southwest of Apalachicola, Florida and was nearly stationary, the National Hurricane Center said in its 7 p.m.
+Debby, the first named storm of 2012 to enter the Gulf of Mexico, was centred about 115 miles (185 km) south-southwest of Apalachicola, Florida and was nearly stationary, the National Hurricane Centre said in its 7 p.m.
 CDT (0000 GMT) update.

-Debby, no longer expected to gain hurricane strength, packed winds of 60 mph, the Miami-based center said.
+Debby, no longer expected to gain hurricane strength, packed winds of 60 mph (97 kph), the Miami-based Centre said.

 Citing a "significant change in the forecast track," the NHC said Debby is expected to hit the Florida Panhandle near Panama City on Thursday as a tropical storm.
 "This forecast remains uncertain due to weak steering currents," the NHC said.